 - Teams that have users that are not comfortable with sharing this much information with their security team

 In these cases, Kolide has built a way to mark a device private.
 This will hide certain pieces of information about a device from the Kolide administrators, while still reporting on the pass/fail status of security checks.
 Kolide does still collect this information and uses it to determine if Checks are passing or failing; however, this feature limits the exposure of this data to the administrators permanently.
+This also limits the ability to Live Query any device that is marked "Private".

 With this feature, users can feel comfortable about enrolling in and using Kolide as a way to view the security state of the device without showing all of the information about the device.